 The software industry is subject to rapid technological change and evolving standards and practices, as well as changing customer needs, requirements and preferences.
 Our ability to attract new customers and increase revenue from existing customers depends, in part, on our ability to enhance and improve our existing features, increase adoption and usage of our platform and introduce new products and features, including Yext Answers.
-We expend significant resources on research and development to enhance our platform and to incorporate additional features, improve functionality or add other enhancements in order to meet our customers' rapidly evolving demands.
-The success of any enhancements or new features depends on several factors, including timely completion, adequate quality testing, actual performance quality, market-accepted pricing levels and overall market acceptance.
+We expend significant resources on research and development to enhance our platform and to incorporate additional features, including timely completion, adequate quality testing, actual performance quality, market-accepted pricing levels and overall market acceptance.
 We may not be successful in these efforts, which could result in significant expenditures that could impact our revenue or distract management's attention from current offerings.